 (Take that, popular high school girls, because you will never age as well as the Leaning Tower of Pisa or a Super Tuscan wine like Ornellaia.)

-The question, once you have forgiven Tuscany for being more beautiful than you, and more eternally captivating, is how you should spend your time here.
+First you need to forgive Tuscany for being more beautiful than you, and more eternally captivating, then you need to figure out how to spend your time here.
 So imagine you are a man (if you are already a man, that shouldn’t be a stretch) and that Tuscany is a woman.
 And here’s what you would do on a date.

 Doesn’t everyone drink on a first date?
 How better to get over those nervous jitters?
-You’ll find plenty of opportunity to drink red wine in the hill town of Montepulciano, but be forewarned, you may also be fighting the crowds of American tourists who come here in search of an authentic Tuscan experience.
+You’ll find plenty of opportunity to drink delicious reds in the hill town of Montepulciano, but be forewarned, you may also be fighting the crowds of American tourists who come here in search of an authentic Tuscan experience.

 Tuscany travel tip warning #1 – you will feel guilty about eating all those free samples and ending up spending huge amounts on artisanal sliced meat and cheese.